The Buddhist Background To Mindfulness 3

-This is the third of eight blogs that use notes from our ‘The Buddhist Background To Mindfulness’ course that we are presently running.
-Each session covers one aspect of the Noble Eightfold Path and ends with some questions and practices that may help you make the subject more personally real – here is the third:
+This is the third of seven blogs that use notes from our 2017 ‘The Buddhist Background To Mindfulness’ course.
+Each session covers one aspect of the Noble Eightfold Path and ends with some questions and practices that may help you make the subject more personally real:

 Right Speech (Skt. samyag-vāc / Pali sammā-vācā)

 The third noble truth takes us into the ethical portion of the eightfold path.
 Ethical action is central to the Dharma – the Buddha taught that his was a path where we should aspire to do good and cause no harm.
 One of the primary ‘tasks’ of mindfulness is to clearly know what exactly is bad – ignorance, greed and hatred – and what is good – or perhaps more easily, what is wholesome and skilful – and to encourage these good qualities within ourselves.
 The most obvious expression of this is the ‘Five Precepts’ that all lay Buddhist aspire to – either completely or in part: not to kill, steal, lie, commit acts that sexually harm and finally not to become intoxicated.
 The key word here is ‘aspire’ which is to imply that these are ways of being that we will have to work at to make real in our lives.
 Unlike Christianity, failure to do so is not a ‘sin’ but more simply an unwholesome action that will cause unhappy repercussions.
 Mindfulness is the means to raise our actions into awareness and make better, wiser choices.